giridhar7632/parallaxEffect/README.md

 For faster speeds the `speed` will be positive and for slower speeds it should be negative.
 In the above code, we are adding faster speed(0.5) to `layer-1` and slower to `layer-2`.
 So finally look at the output and scroll.
 You can see that `layer-1` will move faster(0.5 times the normal speed), `layer-3` will move slower and the one with `no-effect` or `layer-2` will move with normal speed.<br>
+Your final page will look something [line this.](https://parallax-effect.giridharhackclu.repl.co/).<br>

 That's it!
 You can add any number of layers for the document and call the function.
 This is the *parallax effect*.
+This is the main basic about Parallax effect.
+You can modify the function `parallax` and get the result you want.<br> You can use different `events` of javascript like `scroll`, `mousemove` etc.. and different methods like `scrollY` or `scrollX`, `pageY` or `pageX` etc. for creating different types of parallax effects.